phord/Jarvis/README.md

 The desk controller responds to the handset by sending a display message containing the current desk height.
 It sends this several dozen times while the display is on.
 The height is encoded as a two-byte word (HI, LOW) which make up the desk's height.
-The units are in millimeters tenths of inches depending on the configuration UNITS setting.
+The units are in millimeters or tenths of inches depending on the configuration UNITS setting.
 The packet looks like this:

      CONTROLLER(0x01, HI, LOW, 0x07)